-PLS headings What you should check Guidance that has been given in the PLS template A Title Is the plain language summary title easy to understand for a lay audience?
+PLS headings What you should check uidance that has been given in the PLS template A Title Is the plain language summary title easy to understand for a lay audience?
 If the original title of the review is difficult to understand, for instance if it includes technical terms or jargon, the PLS authors are advised to consider re-writing it in plain language. В "What is the aim of this review?"
 Is it clear that the aim of the plain language summary is to present the results of a systematic review?
-And is it clear what a People do not always understand that the results of a plain language summary come from a systematic review rather than a single study.
+And is it clear what a systematic review is?
+People do not always understand that the results of a plain language summary come from a systematic review rather than a single study.
 Some also wrongly assume that the review authors have carried out the studies themselves.
-The PLS authors are therefore advised to use an introductory sentence such as: systematic review is?
-"The aim of this Cochrane Review was to find out if [].
-We / Cochrane review authors collected and analysed all relevant studies to answer this question and found [X#] studies."
-PLS authors can choose whether they want to refer to "we" or to "review authors" throughout the PLS.
-Both options are acceptable, but this must be consistent.
+The PLS authors are therefore advised to use an introductory sentence such as: "The aim of this Cochrane Review was to find out if [].
+Cochrane researchers collected and analysed all relevant studies to answer this question and found [X#] studies."
+C "Key messages" Is there a brief summary of the main results, with reference to The results for each main outcome should be presented in the section called "What are the main results" (see below).
+In the "Key messages" section, the PLS authors should only have presented a brief summary of the results.
+This summary the quality / certainty of the evidence?